gomezc1/Neuro-LP/README.md

 # 🧠 Neuro Webpage

-Neuroscience Project — a custom-built tiny webpage that blends aesthetics, interactivity, and scientific curiosity.
+Neuroscience Project — A tiny webpage that blends aesthetics, interactivity, and scientific curiosity.

 ---